Madaniya Member Organisations

 PARTNERS FOR BUILDING AND DEVELOPMENT

-We work to empower youth and women, promote civic engagement, stimulate local development, and implement community programs and dialogues to enhance citizenship and social cohesion.
-We seek to strengthen local governance as a means of empowering communities to make decisions and manage their own affairs.
+We empower youth and women, promote civic engagement, boost local development, and run community programs to enhance citizenship and social cohesion.
+We aim to strengthen local governance for community self-management.

 -